jmetzger/workshop-k3s-2025-02/prometheus-grafana/install-with-helm-letsencrypt-basic-auth.md

 ## Prerequisites

 ```
+# 1. With have setup ingress-controller Service type:LoadBalancer -> external
+# 2. We have a subdomain
-# Already done for you
+# 3. Already done for you
 sudo apt install apache2-utils
 ```